lino-framework/lino/docs/dev/actors.rst

-    If a method of this name is defined on an actor, then it must be a class method which takes an :class:`rt.ActionRequest` as single argument and returns or yields a list of messages to be displayed in the welcome block of :xfile:`admin_main.html`.
+    If a method of this name is defined on an actor, then it must be a class method which takes an :class:`rt.ActionRequest` as single argument and returns or yields a list of :term:`welcome messages
+    <welcome message>` (messages to be displayed in the welcome block
+    of :xfile:`admin_main.html`).

   .. method:: get_handle_name(self, ar)